NormanDunbar/TraceCollier/README.md

 # Trace Collier

-**As of 3rd March, after a Cease and Desist letter from a German lawyer, https://www.wuesthoff.de, acting on behalf of their client, Synaxus, this utility has a new name, Trace Collier.**
+**On of 3rd March, I received a *Cease and Desist* letter from a German lawyer, https://www.wuesthoff.de, acting on behalf of their client, Synaxus.
+Because of this request, My *TraceMiner2* utility has a new name, *Trace Collier*.**

 **It appears that Synaxus has an unrelated software product with a very similar name to my old name, and have registered it as a trade mark.**

 **Their product can be found at https://www.synaxus.de/index.php/en/traceminer/tm-40 why not take a look?**

-An improved version of ~TraceMiner~.
+An improved version of *TraceMiner*.
 Written in C++ and quite honestly, a better product altogether!
 Requires an Oracle 10g or upwards trace file, but can *probably* be changed to cope with 9i, at the very minimum, if necessary.
 Maybe.
 It depends.

 From version 1.06 onwards, Trace Collier has the ability to report the date and time that each execution took place.
 It does this only if you pass it the name of a trace file which was pre-processed by another of my useful utilities, *TraceAdjust*, available from  <https://github.com/NormanDunbar/TraceAdjust>.

-## Improvements Over ~TraceMiner~.
+## Improvements Over *TraceMiner*.
 It *may* not be faster, C++ never usually is, but it's a lot more thorough and safer too.
 It is less likely to bale out when it can't understand something in a trace file.
 Also:

 - You don't have to reconfigure anything and recompile if you have wider (ie, more digits) cursor IDs on your system.
 It appears that the cursor IDs, since Oracle 10g, are the address in memory of the cursor, as opposed to a simple incrementing integer.
 I may be wrong.